17 Science “Facts” That Are Actually Not True

 Myth: Common belief in the Middle Ages was the Earth was flat, but it’s really a perfect sphere

 Surprise!
 Both parts of this myth are false.
 Scholars have known the Earth is round for thousands of years.
-Greek philosopher first suggested the idea around 500 B.C., though his thought process had to do with the fact that he thought spheres were the most perfect shape.
+The Greek philosopher Pythagoras first suggested the idea around 500 B.C., though his thought process had to do with the fact that he thought spheres were the most perfect shape.
 Still, Aristotle actually found physical evidence backing up his predecessor’s theory.
 By the time the first century A.D. rolled around, any educated Greek or Roman believed in a round planet.
-When Christopher Columbus took on his voyage, the fear was that the oceans would be too big, not that he’d fall off the face of the earth.
+When Christopher Columbus took on his voyage, the fear was that the oceans would be too big, not that he’d fall off the face of the Earth.
 In perhaps the biggest twist, though, Earth isn’t a perfect sphere; the North and South Poles are flattened slightly.
 Don’t miss these other 18 lessons your history teacher lied about.

 Myth: Genes determine race

 You might think people who look superficially different would have big differences in their genes, but that’s not the case.
 According to the National Human Genome Research Institute, humans share 99.9 percent of their genes with each other.
 Even that 0.1 percent doesn’t have any racial markers.
 In fact, a groundbreaking 2002 study revealed there is more genetic diversity between people of African descent than between Africans and Eurasians.
 You can use your genes to trace your ancestors’ geography, but that doesn’t directly tie in to race.
-Case in point: Sickle cell anemia isn’t a general “African” disease, as it’s normally described; it’s more common in West Africans, but also in Mediterranean, Arabian, and Indian populations.
+Case in point: Sickle cell anemia isn’t a general “African” disease, as it’s normally described; it’s more common in West Africans, but it’s also widespread among Mediterranean, Arabian, and Indian populations.
 Now, read on for 100 interesting facts about practically everything.